openode-io/openode-www/public/documentation/platform/ssl.md

 We currently provide HTTPS automatically for \*.openode.io.
 That means if you are using a subdomain instance you are getting automatically HTTPS.

+# Force Redirect HTTP to HTTPS

+By default, if a valid SSL certificate is available, HTTP traffic is redirected to HTTPS.
+This default configuration can be disabled/enabled using the following config - to disable:

+    openode set-config REDIR_HTTP_TO_HTTPS false